 Workshop: Psychology for UX and Product Design

-A workshop with your team on how to use psychology to improve your website, app and design process.
+A remote or in person workshop with your team on how to use psychology to improve your website, app and design process.

 A practical, hands on way to understand how the human brain works and apply that knowledge to user experience and product design.
-Learn the psychological principles behind how our brain makes sense of the world and apply that to product and user interface design.
+Learn the psychological principles behind how our brain makes sense of the world and apply that to product design and create easy to use, innovative products.

 What you’ll learn